FAQs

 Wonderful!
 Please call our office at (734) 929-2696 or use our online scheduler to request an appointment with our New Patient Coordinator.
 We will answer all your questions, go over pricing and insurance details, and get you scheduled for the program that best fits your individual needs.
 We are here to help and look forward to speaking with you soon!

-We understand!
-Because our clinic is known for helping complex patients who often travel a significant distance, ALL clinical programs have the option to begin with a phone or video consult with one of our doctors.
+Because our clinic is known for helping people with complex symptoms who are frustrated and who often travel a significant distance, ALL our programs have the option to begin with a no-obligation phone or video consult with one of our clinicians to solidify your decision to work with us.
 There is a fee for this service.
-However, if you wish to proceed after speaking with our doctors, we may, in some cases, count this meeting towards your New Patient Process.
+However, if you wish to proceed after speaking with us we may be able to count this meeting towards your New Patient Bundle.

-Because we hear this almost daily, we have done our best with this website to show you how we aim to measure up to your expectations.
-Please spend ample time here to learn about Who WE Are and How WE Are Different.
-Also, you will likely be interested in Dr. Boggess’s answer below regarding our clinic’s success rate.
+Because we hear this frequently, we have done our best with this website to show you how we aim to measure up to your expectations.
+Please visit Our Approach and Our Difference.

 Programs and Clinical Questions